 Most Beautiful Provence Towns #1 Avignon

 Avignon, is where we started out journey into exploring Provence, since it is an easy two and half hour train ride from Paris, thanks to the super fast and comfy TGV trains.
 We stayed at the Hôtel de l’Horloge (parking not included) which was within walking distance from the main attractions: namely Pont Saint-Bénézet (the famous medieval bridge on the Rhone river) and Palais des Papes where the Popes resided between 1309-1377 during the Avignon papacy.
 Like any other tourist attraction, it is advisable to see the Palace as well as the bridge early in the morning before others line up for tickets.
 The audio guide for 2 Euros is a good investment if you are exploring the Palais des Papas.
 Day trips are easily made to nearby Provencal villages in and around the Luberon region, which is why we chose Avignon as our “base”.
+If you are traveling with kids, don’t forget to read this post on things to do in Provence with kids.

 Most Beautiful Provence Towns #2 Aix-en-Provence